Takashiidobe/notes/src/system-design/systemsexpert/availability.md

 - eliminate single points of failure.

-- Make sure there\'s redundancy.
+- Make sure there's redundancy.

   - If you have one server, have multiple.
   - If you have multiple servers, get more load balancers.